EndPointCorp/end-point-blog/2013/10/28/full-page-caching-in-interchange-5.html.md

 ### Caching and the Application Stack

-Let's examine an ideal target architecture for a simple implementation of an Interchange store, or stores.
-Note that we could also introduce load balancing layers to substantially boost capacity through horizontal scaling at multiple points in this stack, and if we did so we'd need to add those to our list to identify the impact of selecting a target cache point.
+Let’s examine an ideal target architecture for a simple implementation of an Interchange store, or stores.
+Note that we could also introduce load balancing layers to substantially boost capacity through horizontal scaling at multiple points in this stack, and if we did so we’d need to add those to our list to identify the impact of selecting a target cache point.

 - Browser
 - Reverse proxy (e.g., Varnish, Pound, nginx)